 The Montessori method of education is practiced in nearly 5,000 public and private schools in the United States and 35,000 schools worldwide.

-This philosophy of education was developed by Dr. Maria Montessori who was born in Italy in 1870, and became one of Italy’s first female physicians.
+This philosophy of education was developed by Dr. Maria Montessori, who was born in Italy in 1870 and became one of Italy’s first female physicians.
 Trained as a scientist, Maria Montessori developed her method of education by observing children as they worked and learned in a carefully prepared environment.
-She discovered that children learn best through investigation and discovery, and that there are windows of opportunity in children’s lives when they are able to learn certain things more easily than at any other time in their development.
+She discovered that children learn best through investigation and discovery.
+She observed “windows of opportunity” in children’s lives when they are able to learn certain things more easily than at any other time in their development.
 A Montessori education presents children with the right lessons at the right times.
-The seeds of this method of education fall on the fertile ground of developmental readiness where they can grow and blossom into knowledge.

 The Montessori School is true to the joyful practice of the Montessori method.
-Children explore, learn, and perfect themselves as they choose activities which allow them to develop concentration, self-discipline, and the expectation that they will experience success and satisfaction in their work.
+Children explore and learn.
+Led by classroom guides, they choose activities which allow them to develop concentration, self-discipline, independence, and the expectation of success and satisfaction in their work.